devDucks/astroarch/README.md

 If you want to remove the RTC sync just drop `,xxxx` from `/boot/config.txt` at line `dtoverlay=i2c-rtc,xxxx`

 # Using a GPS dongle
 To use a GPS dongle, simply plug in your device and activate the GPSD service which is disabled by default.
-So the only command required is sudo systemctl activate gpsd --now and the service will start automatically after each boot.
+So the only command required is sudo systemctl enable gpsd --now and the service will start automatically after each boot.
 You can also manually edit /etc/gpsd and hardcode the device path on the DEVICES="" line with DEVICES="/dev/gps0"

 Otherwise, simply use the following command `gps_on` to perform these two operations.